 A Burnley fan will appear in court over allegations he hurled racist abuse during a Brighton and Hove Albion football match.

-During the game, Brighton defender Gaetan Bong was once again subjected to boos from opposition fans after last season’s racism row with Burnley-born West Brom striker Jay Rodriguez.
+During the game, Brighton defender Gaetan Bong was said to have been subjected to boos from opposition fans after last season’s racism row with Burnley-born West Brom striker Jay Rodriguez.

 Engineer Stewart Higgins, 53, of the same address, was also charged with using threatening or abusive words or behaviour likely to cause harassment, alarm or distress.

-The news follows a string of incidents and suggestions from campaigners that discrimination in football is on the rise.
+The case follows a string of incidents and claims from campaigners that discrimination in football is on the rise.